-⊡-DM374:I CC:DataMan_SINT32:I:0
+⊟-DM374:I CC:DataMan_SINT32:I:0

-⊟-DM374:I.Status CC:DataMan_Status:I:0
+□-DM374:I.Status {} CC:DataMan_Status:I:0

 DM374:1.Status.TriggerReady 0 Decimal BOOL

 DM374:1.Status.TriggerAck 0 Decimal BOOL

 DM374:1.Status.Acquiring 0 Decimal BOOL

 DM374:1.Status.MissedAcq 0 Decimal BOOL

 DM374:I.Status.Decoding 0 Decimal BOOL

 DM374:1.Status.DecodeCompleted 0 Decimal BOOL

 DM374:1.Status.ResultsBufferOverrun 0 Decimal BOOL

-DM374:I.Status.ResultsAvailable 0 Decimal BOOL
+DM374:1.Status.ResultsAvailable 0 Decimal BOOL

 DM374:I.Status.GeneralFault 0 Decimal BOOL

 DM374:I.Status.TrainCodeAck 0 Decimal BOOL

 - DM374:I.Status.TrainMatchStringAck 0 Decimal BOOL

 DM374:I.Status.TrainFocusAck 0 Decimal BOOL

 - DM374:I.Status.TrainBrightnessAck 0 Decimal BOOL

 DM374:I.Status.UntrainAck 0 Decimal BOOL

 DM374:I.Status.ExecuteDmccAck 0 Decimal BOOL

 DM374:I.Status.SetMatchStringAck 0 Decimal BOOL

-+ DM374:1.Status.TriggerID 0 Decimal INT
++ DM374:I.Status.TriggerID 0 Decimal INT

 0 Decimal INT

 0 Decimal INT

 → DM374:I.Status.ResultExtended 0 Decimal INT

 0 Decimal INT

-DM374:I.ResultData {} ASCII SINT[32]
+⊞-DM374:I.ResultData {} ASCII SINT[32]

 - TriggerReady: Indicates when the DataMan reader can accept a new trigger.
 This tag is True when the Control tag "TriggerEnable" has been set, and the sensor is not acquiring an image. - TriggerAck: Indicates when the DataMan reader has been triggered (that is, the Control tag "Trigger" has been set to True).
-This tag stays set until the Trigger tag is cleared. - Acquiring: Indicates when the DataMan reader is acquiring an image either by setting the Trigger bit or by an external trigger. - MissedAcq: Indicates when the DataMan reader misses an acquisition trigger.
-It is cleared when the next successful acquisition occurs. - Decoding: Indicates when the DataMan reader is decoding an acquired image. - DecodeCompleted: Tag value is toggled (1 to 0 or 0 to 1) when a decode is completed. - ResultsBufferOverrun: Indicates when the DataMan reader discards a set of decode results because the results queue is full.
-Cleared when the next set of results are successfully queued. - ResultsAvailable: Indicates when a set of decode results are available (that is, the ResultID, ResultCode, ResultLength and ResultsData tags contain valid data). - GeneralFault: Indicates when a fault has occurred (that is, SoftEvent "SetMatchString" or "ExecuteDMCC" error has occurred). - TrainCodeAck: Indicates that the SoftEvent "TrainCode" is complete. - TrainMatchStringAck: Indicates that the SoftEvent "TrainMatchString" has completed. - TrainFocusAck: Indicates that the SoftEvent "TrainFocus" has completed. - TrainBrightnessAck: Indicates that the SoftEvent "TrainBrightness" has completed. - UnTrainAck: Indicates that the SoftEvent "UnTrain" has completed. - ExecuteDmccAck: Indicates that the SoftEvent "ExecuteDMCC" has completed. - SetMatchStringAck: Indicates that the SoftEvent "SetMatchString" has completed. - TriggerID: Value of the next trigger to be issued.
-Used to match triggers issued with corresponding result data received later.
+This tag stays set until the Trigger tag is cleared. - Acquiring: Indicates when the DataMan reader is acquiring an image either by setting the Trigger bit or by an external trigger. - MissedAcq: Indicates when the DataManreader misses an acquisition trigger.
+This happens when trigger on through the Trigger On bit of Ethernet/IP fails.
+It is cleared when the next successful acquisition occurs. - · Decoding: Deprecated.
+Same behavior as Acquiring. - DecodeCompleted: Tag value is toggled (1 to 0 or 0 to 1) when a decode is completed. - ResultsBufferOverrun: Indicates when the DataMan reader discards a set of decode results because the results queue is full.
+Cleared when the next set of results are successfully queued. - ResultsAvailable: Indicates when a set of decode results are available (that is, the ResultID, ResultCode, ResultLength and ResultsData tags contain valid data). - GeneralFault: Indicates when a fault has occurred.
+Currently only used by Soft Event operations. - TrainCodeAck: Indicates that the SoftEvent "TrainCode" is complete. - TrainMatchStringAck: Indicates that the SoftEvent "TrainMatchString" has completed. - TrainFocusAck: Indicates that the SoftEvent "TrainFocus" has completed. - TrainBrightnessAck: Indicates that the SoftEvent "TrainBrightness" has completed. - UnTrainAck: Indicates that the SoftEvent "UnTrain" has completed. - ExecuteDmccAck: Indicates that the SoftEvent "ExecuteDMCC" has completed. - SetMatchStringAck: Indicates that the SoftEvent "SetMatchString" has completed.

-- ResultID: The value of TriggerID when the trigger that generated these results was issued.
-Used to match TriggerID's with result data. - ResultCode: Indicates success/failure of this set of results. - Bit 0 ,1=read 0=no read - Bit 1,1=validated 0=not validated (or validation not in use) - Bit 2,1=verified 0=not verified (or verification not in use) - Bit 3,1=acquisition trigger overrun - Bit 4 ,1=acquisition buffer overflow (not the same as result buffer overflow). - Bits 5-15, reserved (future use) - ResultExtended: Unused. - ResultLength: Number of bytes of result data contained in the ResultData tag. - ResultData: Decode result data.
+- TriggerID: Value of the next trigger to be issued.
+Used to match triggers issued with corresponding result data received later. - ResultID: The value of TriggerID when the trigger that generated these results was issued.
+Used to match TriggerID's with result data. - ResultCode: Indicates success/failure of this set of results. - Bit 0,1=read 0=no read - Bit 1,1=validated 0=not validated (or validation not in use) - Bit 2,1=verified 0=not verified (or verification not in use) - Bit 3,1=acquisition trigger overrun - Bit 4,1=acquisition buffer overflow (not the same as result buffer overflow). - Bits 5-15, reserved (future use) - ResultExtended: Unused. - ResultLength: Number of bytes of result data contained in the ResultData tag. - ResultData: Decode result data.
 Control tag group is the data sent from the ControlLogix to the DataMan reader: